Kydd (novel)

 Kydd, first published in 2001, is a historical novel by Julian Stockwin.
-This first instalment in Julian Stockwin's series of novels set during the Age of Fighting Sail tells the story of young Kydd, who is pressed into service on a British ship in 1793.
+This first instalment in Stockwin's series of novels set during the Age of Fighting Sail tells the story of Thomas Kydd, who is pressed into service on a British ship in 1793.
 The book is unusual in that the hero is an ordinary pressed man, not an officer as is most common in nautical fiction.

 Plot introduction

 The story: The year is 1793.
 Europe is ablaze with war.
 The Prime Minister, William Pitt the Elder, is under pressure to make an active move at sea from the highest authority in the realm; George III had appointed Pitt as Lord Warden of the Cinque Ports, a position whose incumbent was responsible for the coastal defences of the nation.
 In response to the pressure, despatches a squadron to appear off the French coast.
 To man the ships, ordinary people must be press-ganged.
 Thomas Paine Kydd, a young wig-maker from Guildford, is seized, taken across the country to Sheerness and the great fleet anchorage of the Nore to be part of the crew of the fictional 98-gun line-of-battle ship Duke William.

 The ship sails immediately and Kydd quickly has to learn the harsh realities of shipboard life fast; but despite all that he goes through in danger of tempest and battle he comes to admire the skills and courage of the seamen — taking up the challenge himself to become a true sailor.